WOnder93/pbkdf2-gpu/README.md

 $ ../configure --disable-shared && make
 ```

-NOTE: When running executables always run them in their containing directory so they can find the OpenCL kernel source files!
+NOTE: When running the executables always run them in their containing directory so they can find the OpenCL kernel source files (in case of benchmarking-tool and lukscrack-gpu you can also specify the --opencl-data-dir command-line option).

 ### Using qmake